NUS-IDS/ems_mentalhealth/README.md

 The outline of code in mydemo*.py for an idea.
 The complete code will be released after review.
 </li>
 <li>
-Outputs contains sample runs of our demo on the dataset released in the previous paper (with counselor-annotated EMS labels).
+Outputs containing sample runs of our demo on the dataset released in the previous paper (with counselor-annotated EMS labels).
 These files also contain the "default" response obtained by prompting the GPT 3.5 LLM as well as an actual counselor response from <a href="https://github.com/nbertagnolli/counsel-chat">CounselChat dataset</a> released by Nicolas Bertagnolli.
 </li>